 Revenue derived from NHS dentistry contracts in England and Wales is recognised on the volume of dental activity delivered in the financial period.
+Amounts received from the NHS in advance of dental activity being delivered are held on the Balance Sheet within accruals.
 Revenue from all private dental work and NHS patients in Scotland is recognised on the completion of each piece of treatment carried out, with the exception of orthodontic treatment, which is recognised based on the stage of completion reached during the course of treatment.
-Revenue generated from the sale of goods by Dental Directory is recognised upon despatch and revenue generated from the installation or repair of equipment, or from other services, is recognised upon completion of the service.
+Revenue generated from the sale of goods by DD is recognised upon despatch and revenue generated from the installation or repair of equipment, or from other services, is recognised upon completion of the service.